it’ll be good for you!

-8. Never let your ego or what others may think get in the way of making the correct choices.
+8. Never let your ego or what others may think to get in the way of making the correct choices.

 9. Know the rules and know when to break them.

 When Ella was preparing to climb El Cap I taught her the simple but very important big wall lesson that she must always be attached to two things at all times when at the belay, jumaring, rappelling or sleeping.
-I drummed this into her as I knew that there would be times were she would be alone, or would have to transition between ropes without any supervision.
+I drummed this into her as I knew that there would be times where she would be alone or would have to transition between ropes without any supervision.
 Just before we went she was standing on a ledge clipped into two bolts at a mate’s rope access training place, and I told her to unclip so she was only attached to one thing, which would break the rules for no purpose.
 I told her that it was safe and she should do what I said, but she refused, as she could see it wasn’t safe, and I was wrong.
-This lesson is based on a lot of experience, where climbers I’ve known have done crazy things that they new to be crazy, following orders of someone more experienced who was lacking some information (trust is a very powerful thing, but it should never circumvent your own reality).
+This lesson is based on a lot of experience, where climbers I’ve known have done crazy things that they knew to be crazy, following orders of someone more experienced who was lacking some information (trust is a very powerful thing, but it should never circumvent your own reality).
 In all the years doing stuff with Ella and Ewen I would always try and develop their own survival and safety instinct, and not be passive - making them think critically about any situation.

-I’m also a big believer in letting them try things that are two hard, and for them to fail.
-It’s always tough to see your kids not be able to do something, and see them fed up and dejected (and grumpy!).
+I’m also a big believer in letting them try things that are too hard, and for them to fail.
+It’s always tough to see your kids not be able to do something and see them fed up and dejected (and grumpy!).
 But that horrible feeling they felt tends to focus them more next time, plus they have time to reflect why they failed, that 90% of the time the mind gives out first.